 Julius and Kristin have prepared themselves rigorously for their roles as your hosts and guides.
 Both are trained in advanced wilderness first aid.
 Julius has also trained in surviving hostile environments, has a license to operate powerboats and a pilot’s license.
-He has a decade’s experience as a rafting guide and qualified as a full bear-viewing guide, the highest certification in the industry, back in 2009.
+He has more than a decade’s experience as a rafting guide and qualified as a full bear-viewing guide, the highest certification in the industry, back in 2009.

 Kristin has been passionate about food since she was a young girl.
 In 2011 she took formal training, graduating from the North West Culinary Institute in Vancouver, one of Canada’s leading training schools for chefs.

 Kristin has her own herb and vegetable garden.
 She sources all the other food supplies for the ranch from local suppliers.
 She is also a keen amateur birder with a yard full of songbirds to watch.

 Kristin has published a biography of an Estonian philosopher, Nikolai Maim, in her native language and she frequently travels to Estonia to keep up with her extended family.

 Between the two of them, Julius and Kristin speak fluent English, Russian, Hungarian and Estonian, as well as some German and French.